ebi-uniprot/uniprot-manual/help/transmem.md

 # 1. Annotation of experimentally proven transmembrane regions

-Even when there is proof for the **existence** of transmembrane domains, it is difficult to determine their **boundaries**.
+Even when there is proof for the **existence** of transmembrane regions, it is difficult to determine their **boundaries**.
 Transmembrane regions are therefore generally annotated using the qualifier ['Sequence analysis'](https://www.uniprot.org/help/evidences#ECO:0000255).
 Example: [Q96BI3](https://www.uniprot.org/uniprotkb/Q96BI3#subcellular_location)

 However, when the experimental technique used allows the assignment of the boundary to a particular position (X-ray crystallography etc.), the transmembrane region is labeled with ['Experimental'](https://www.uniprot.org/help/evidences#ECO:0000269) or ['Curated'](https://www.uniprot.org/help/evidences#ECO:0000305) evidence.
 In such cases, the positions of the transmembrane regions can be propagated ['By similarity'](https://www.uniprot.org/help/evidences#ECO:0000250) to closely related homologs.